While other startups develop alt-proteins for meat replacement, Nourish Ingredients focuses on fat – TechCrunch

 The problem that continues to bedevil the industry is that there remains a pretty big chasm between the taste of these meat replacements and actual meat, no matter how many advancements startups notch in making better proteins or new additives like Impossible Foods’ heme.
 Today, meat replacement companies depend on palm oil and coconut oil for their fats — both inputs that come with their own set of environmental issues.

 Enter Nourish Ingredients, which is focusing not on the proteins, but the fats that make tasty meats tasty.
-Consumers can’t have delicious, delicious bacon without fat, and they can’t have a marvelously marbled steak replacements without it either.
+Consumers can’t have delicious, delicious bacon without fat, and they can’t have marvelously marbled steak replacements without it either.

 The Canberra, Australia-based company has raised $11 million from Horizons Ventures, the firm backed by Hong Kong billionaire Li Ka-shing (also a backer of Impossible Foods), and Main Sequence Ventures, an investment firm founded by Australia’s national science agency, the Commonwealth Scientific and Industrial Research Organisation.